 Perinatal Mental Health (PMH)

-Frequency of perinatal mental health conditions
+Frequency of PMH conditions

 Consequences

-Source: Guide for integration of perinatal mental health in maternal and child health services.
+Modified from Guide for integration of perinatal mental health in maternal and child health services.
 Geneva: World Health Organization; 2022.
 Licence: CC BY-NC-SA 3.0 IGO.

 Social determinants and other risk factors